AIwithMann/2dGridWorldRL/README.md

 - **`TwoDEnv.py`**
   Defines the 2D grid environment (`Env2d`).
   - Each cell is either a normal state or a terminal state.
-  - Rewards are placed randomly in terminal states.
+  - Rewards are placed at terminal states.

 - **`MonteCarlo.py`**
   Implements an on-policy Monte Carlo control agent.